Skywind555/Skywind555.github.io/_posts/2021-02-27-Analyzing-Battlerite-Telemetry-Data.md

 As it turns out, if we look at games with at least 1 player who selected strict matchmaking, the average round differential is 2.15 and for games with no players who selected strict matchmaking, the average round differential is 2.24.

-Since 2.15 < 2.24, this shows that on average, a strict matchmaking game has more instances of 3-1/1-3 and 3-2/2-3 compared to a regular matchmaking game.
+Since 2.15 < 2.24, this shows that on average, a strict matchmaking game has more instances of 3-1/1-3 and 3-2/2-3 outcomes compared to a regular matchmaking game.

-### How close are the rounds?
+### **How close are the rounds?**

 Does each round involve one team completely dominating the other one or is it more evenly matched?
 Despite if a game outcome is a 3-0/0-3, the rounds themselves can still be close if both teams are scoring high and the rounds go to fog.

-Here is a table that summarizes the differences between strict match making games and regular games.
+Here is some background information before we examine a table that summarizes the differences between strict match making games and regular games.

 TotalDeaths measures the total number of deaths in a round.

 NetTotalScore metrics calculates the difference between the score from a member on the team and the score from the enemy player.
 1 refers to the highest scoring player, 2 refers to the second highest scoring player, and 3 refers to the lowest scoring player.

 So, NetTotalScore1 measures the score difference between top scoring players for each side.
 The absolute value is taken, so the sign does not matter.